sn3d/excav/README.md

 ## What is it?

-Excavator (or shortly excav) is yet tool, that automatize process of patching repositories in bulk.
-Currently only GitLab is supported.
+Excavator (or shortly excav) automatize process of patching repositories in bulk.

 ### Motivation